 “Well, if you expect us to live here, we’d like to see the rest of the home.
 I want to know more about this place.
 I grew up around here, and I remember this place being deserted for a long time before Fiona set up shop.
 What happened with the Mosleys?
 Did they move?
 Why weren’t there any previous owners?”

 “You’re completely right, Ms. Winters.
 I’ll take you upstairs and we’ll discuss this home’s provenance.”

 They walked up the tight back staircase, leading them to the darkened hall on the second floor.
 Directly across from the stairs was the bathroom.
 It was a modest size, with simple decorations.

 Jamie felt a bit of unease as they stood before the bathroom.
-The hallway felt like a cave -cold and oppressing.
+The hallway felt as cold and oppressing as a cave.
 The women stood there for a long moment, neither Fiona nor Colleen stepping towards the rooms.

 “And down the stairs, we go,” Colleen said.

 “Wait,” Jamie said.
 “What about these rooms?
 You still haven’t mentioned anything about the previous owners.
 Ms. Dubois, if you don’t start telling us what happened in this house before Fiona turned it into some hipster café, we’re going to leave.”

 Claudia shot her fiancé a look of surprise but held her tongue.
 When Jamie was on the warpath, it was best to get out of the way.

 “Look, I like you, Ms. Winters, I really do.
 I can tell your fiancé really wants to buy this place, and it’s our goal to sell it as soon as possible.
 But these rooms, the home’s history, it’s best that you just leave well enough alone.”